Arwer234/shopApp/README.md

 ## Tech stack
 Front end - React in conjunction with TypeScript.
 Storage - Redux in its Redux-Toolkit version
-Server - No server currently.
-In the future I will implement solutions based on Firebase or backend in Express.js
+Server - Authentication from Firebase is used for user management.
+Firestore is used for data storage

 ## Installation
-Pull the files to your preffered catalog.
+Pull the files to your preferred catalog.
 Run `npm install`
 Enjoy!